Razwand/app_translator_with_docker/README.md

 ### 🐳 Using Docker and REST APIs 🐳

-This repo contains dockerized version of the translator module used in [Suntitle Translation Project](https://github.com/Razwand/subtitle_translation).
+This repo contains dockerized version of the translator module used in [Subtitle Translation Project](https://github.com/Razwand/subtitle_translation).
 The goal is to build a simple app to translate text from Spanish to English, so this is a simplified version of the original project.

 ## Requirements